 – team USA is 3rd in rank at DNETC, lets see if we can’t at least hold this position until they get sucked into null space.

-Your contribution over the last 3 years to the AQUA@home project was critical for us to perform immense computations necessary for the advancement of our science and technology.
+Thank-you all Dear volunteers, Your contribution over the last 3 years to the AQUA@home project was critical for us to perform immense computations necessary for the advancement of our science and technology.
 We have published several scientific papers reporting the results of those computations, including our recent publication in Nature.
 We made sure to acknowledge your generous contributions in those papers, as your help was vital.
-At this time, however, we no longer have large computations requiring the computing power of AQUA@home.
-We therefore have come to the decision to shut down AQUA for the forseeable future.
+At this time however, we no longer have large computations requiring the computing power of AQUA@home.
+We therefore have come to the decision to shut down AQUA for the foreseeable future.
 Thank-you again for the selfless devotion of your time, patience, and computing resources to our effort to progress the field of quantum computing.

 Sincerely, Neil Dickson.